Calbabreaker/yacpm/README.md

 You can set a different package repository (default is [packages](./packages)) as either a url or local directory to download from by setting remote as an array in `yacpm.json`.
-It will try to use first one and DEFAULT_REMOTE can be use as alias to the default remote:
+It will try every remote starting from the first one and DEFAULT_REMOTE can be use as alias to the default remote:

 ```json
 {